-Kevin and I became fast friends and were of often class partners.
-Our abilities were complimentary and we worked well together.
-He was more athletic and I was more artistic so we naturally took relative roles in the winter talent show that year.
+Kevin and I became fast friends and were often class partners.
+Our abilities were complimentary, and we worked well together.
+Kevin was athletic, and I was artistic, we naturally took relative roles in the winter talent show that year.
 My first girlfriend Karla and I sang, Here Comes Suzy Snowflake, while Kevin danced throughout the cafeteria in a snowman costume my mom and grandmother made for him.
-I can still clearly see Kevin skipping around that room to our song the laughter of the parents.
+I can still clearly see Kevin skipping around that room to our song and the laughter of the parents.

-Kevin and I were in classes together almost all through elementary school.
+Kevin and I were in classes together through elementary school.
 Tiskelwah was a small school with only one class per grade for the lower grades.
-In the upper grades, some teachers taught split classes because there weren’t enough students for a full class.
+In the upper classes, some teachers taught split grades because there weren’t enough students for a full class.

-In the fall of 1972, Kevin and I were in Mrs. Downey’s third grade class.
-We were working as a team again and our assignment was to write a short story with four or more characters.
-We had a small reputation as cut-ups in class; not so much that it got us into trouble, but enough for us not to complete our work at times.
-For this assignment, we were running behind and I invited Kevin to my house after school one day to so we could catch up.
+In the fall of 1972, Kevin and I were in Mrs. Downey’s third-grade class.
+We were working as a team again, and our assignment was to write a short story with four or more characters.
+We had a small reputation as cut-ups in class, not so much that it got us into trouble, but enough for us not to complete our work at times.
+For this assignment, we were running behind, and I invited Kevin to my house after school one day so we could catch up.
 We worked for several hours on our detective saga, choosing the name “Jim Coldspot” as our investigator.
-We were not so creative when it came to names and many characters were named from the appliances in my parent’s kitchen.
+We were not so creative when it came to names, and many characters were named from the appliances in my parent’s kitchen.

 “She wants to talk to you, Mrs. Harkins,” he said.